-- Make sure all officers / board / committee members have received their SOP Manual from the previous members.
-Have them updated if necessary. - Budget - Plan budget with Board, Executive Director, and committee chairs. - o Approve budget with new board and distribute to Board Members. - Committee Chairs - Appoint all incoming Committee Chairs at March Board Meeting, - Goals for Year - Establish yearly goals for upcoming presidential tenure.
-Present Goals to Board of Directors at March Board Meeting - Develop yearly calendar for planning and confirmation of meeting dates, programs, print competition and other activities.
+- Plan budget with Board, Executive Director, and committee chairs. - o Approve budget with new board and distribute to Board Members. - Committee Chairs - Appoint all incoming Committee Chairs at March Board Meeting, - Goals for Year - Establish yearly goals for upcoming presidential tenure.
+Present Goals to Board of Governors at March Board Meeting - Develop yearly calendar for planning and confirmation of meeting dates, programs, print competition and other activities.
 Distribute to Board and others as appropriate. - Also review the "As President" section of the PRESIDENT-ELECT TO PRESIDENT PROCESSES section of this SOP for other responsibilities by month.